There and then Gone

 “What?”
 Lauren asked giggling.

 “Yeah,” he said launching into the story.
-“We were in a thrift shop and he found the complete uniform that Burger King Employees have to wear.
-He bought it and brought us to the nearest Burger King, put it on, and got behind the register and started helping customers.”
+“We were in a thrift shop and he found the complete uniform for Burger King employees.
+He bought it and immediately brought us to the nearest Burger King, put it on, and got behind the register and started helping customers.”

 “Shut up!”
 Lauren said through her laughter.
 “What happened?”